travelnxt/appacitive-docs/index.md

 $$$Sample Request
 var user = Appacitive.User.currentUser();
 user.linkFacebookAccount(function(obj) {
-    console.dir(user.linkedAccounts);
-    //You can access linked accounts of a user, using this field }, function(status, obj){
+    console.dir(user.linkedAccounts);//You can access linked accounts of a user, using this field }, function(status, obj){
     alert("Could not link FB account");
 });